ClementRepository/TerraformforAbsoluteBeginners/README.md

 ## Project 2: Install Tabby Terminal
 You will learn:
 - How to install Tabby Terminal

+## Project 3: Sign up for Amazon Web Services
+### Note: You will have to sign up with a credit card that will be attached to the account.
+You will learn:
+- How to sign up for an AWS account
+- How to create a key pair
-- How to set up your account
+- How to use your terminal to configure and connect to your AWS account

 # Prerequisite downloads/installs
 - Make sure you've made a GitHub account